 Save Money and Avoid Surprises by Doing Yearly Furnace Maintenance Now

-We know it’s still hotter than blazes outside, but soon the cool days of autumn will be upon us.
+Soon the cool days of autumn will be upon us.
 Unless you’re using a dragon to heat your home, your furnace will be in daily use sooner than you think!
 A little preparation and some simple tips will help you get your heating system into shape for winter’s chill.
 And here’s something to make you even cozier: regular furnace maintenance can also save you real money when it comes to your monthly energy bills.
-After all, you shouldn’t make your family have to wear fur rugs to keep warm when you’re on a strict utilities budget.
+After all, you shouldn’t make your family have to wear fur rugs opens in a new window to keep warm when you’re on a strict utilities budget.
 Rule of thumb: nobody should have to look like they’re “defending the Wall” when they’re relaxing at home.

 Here are our suggestions.
 Done right, they’ll enhance the safety and energy efficiency of your furnace all season long.